tlasica/ScalatronBot/README.md

   + let MV = value(situation)
   + if MV is better than current best value remember MV and the move
 4. if move is not 'stay' (so it is possible to improve) move else go ESCAPE mode
-5. if Snorgs are approaching spawn an explosive MiniBot
+5. if Snorgs are approaching spawn an explosive GuardianMiniBot
+6. it there are goods (Fluppets or Zugars) spawn a HarvesterMiniBot

+# Harvester Mini Bot

+1. if energy is very high => try to return to Master, else
+2. if sth to harvest is near => go and harvest, else
+3. if snorgs are approaching => try to escape, else
+4. if energy is enough => try to return to Master, else
+5. move randomly :-)

 # How to run